Edna Luby: Career

 During this time Luby often appeared in vaudeville at venues operated by Tony Pastor, Keith and Proctor and Percy G. Williams, performing her imitations of popular celebrities.
 She played in at least four silent films between 1910 and 1916.
 The Immortal Flame, her last, was a five-reel melodrama written and produced by Ivan Abramson and starred Maude Fealy.

-Death
+Death and burial

 Sometime after Luby married Samuel Thor, a pharmacist, she left the stage to reside in Great Neck, Long Island.
-She died after an extended illness at Montefiore Hospital, Bronx, New York, just a few days shy of her forty-fourth birthday.
+She died after an extended illness at Montefiore Hospital, Bronx, New York, just 2 weeks shy of her 44th birthday.

+She is buried in Mount Zion Cemetery in New York City.